 - If you have diabetes, make sure that your blood sugar control is excellent.
 Follow your doctor’s advice about insulin injections, medicines, diet, physical activity and monitoring your blood sugar.

 - Control high blood pressure.
 Have your blood pressure checked regularly.
-Drugs used to lower blood pressure (anti-hypertensive drugs), such as ACE inhibitors or angiotensin blockers, can slow the development of kidney disease.
+Medications used to lower blood pressure (anti-hypertensive medications), such as ACE inhibitors or angiotensin blockers, can slow the development of kidney disease.

 - If you have one of the risk factors for kidney disease, have a kidney health check (blood test, urine test and blood pressure check) at least every two years (every year if you have diabetes or high blood pressure).